 This is the most important part – make your edits to a slide, then duplicate it before making your next edit.
-You’ll want to get used to using the ctrl+D or ⌘+D shortcut to do it quickly.
+You could do this by right-clicking on the slide (in the menu on the left) and selecting duplicate, but you’ll want to get used to using the ctrl+D or ⌘+D shortcut to do it quickly.

 If you want objects in your animation to appear to be moving, you’ve got to make sure they’re moving in small, constant amounts between slides.
-The best way to do this is to use your arrow keys.
+The best way to do this is to use the arrow keys on your keyboard.
 I like to move things about 2-4 clicks per slide, depending on how fast I want them to be moving and how far they’ll be traveling.
 If things need to move diagonally, move a combination of the left/right and up/down arrow keys (i.e., 2 right, 3 down).
 One final tip – if you need really precise movements, using the shift key with the arrow key leads to even smaller movements – one pixel at a time.

 There’s a pattern here, friends.
 If you want this to look like a legit animation, you’ve gotta do everything incrementally and at a constant rate.
 Keyboard shortcuts always help with that.
 There are a few shortcuts for resizing – the most important are Ctrl + Alt + j (⌘ + Ctrl + j on Mac) for smaller and Ctrl + Alt + k (⌘ + Ctrl + k on Mac) for larger.
 Both of these resize proportionally (width & height) and from the center.
 They’re not shown in the GIF below, but you can also resize vertically (Ctrl + Alt/⌘ + i or q) or horizontally (Ctrl + Alt/⌘ + b or w).
 One final trick here – you may have noticed that if you just drag the “resize grabber” in the corner it resizes proportionally, but not from the center.
 If you hold down Control (Option on Mac), it’ll do it from the center.

-If you’re creating a good animation, you’re going to need consider which objects should be on the top “layer.”
+If you’re creating a good animation, you’re going to need to consider which objects should be on the top “layer.”
 Sometimes you even need it to look like something is going inside something else.
 You can use bring forward (⌘/Ctrl + up ), send backward (⌘/Ctrl + down), send to the back (⌘/Ctrl + Shift + down) and bring to the front (⌘/Ctrl + Shift + up) to do this.
-The difference in forward/to the front and backward/to the back is whether you want it to go up/down one layer or all the way to the “back” or “front.”
+The difference between forward and to the front and backward and to the back is whether you want it to go up/down one layer or all the way to the “back” or “front.”
 You can either use the right-click menu or the keyboard shortcuts.

 Sometimes your characters or objects need to enter or exit the “screen” from one of the sides – not just appear or disappear.
 In that case, you should use the screen edges strategically.
 Anything that is off the edge of the slide won’t be visible when you’re in present mode – and this is great news, because you can use it to good effect.
 Check it out in the GIF below:

 This may seem like an unnecessary tip, but if you’re doing an animation where you have multiple objects moving in different directions or at different rates, or an even wider array of things happening, it may save you some seconds to use keyboard shortcuts to select objects.
-The Tab key toggles which object in the slide is selected.
+This is also helpful if you have some objects that are behind others.
+The tab key toggles which object in the slide is selected.
 It goes in the order that they were originally added there.
-Using Shift+Tab will go through the objects in reverse order.
+Using shift+tab will go through the objects in reverse order.